Impactful snow hit Northeast Ohio this weekend with a trifecta of systems: an arctic cold front, a clipper, and lake effect snow.

-Counties under a Lake Effect Snow Warning are:
+Counties under a Snow Emergency are:

 Counties under a Winter Weather Advisory are:

-- Lorain, Medina, Summit, and Portage from 1 p.m. through 7 a.m.
+- Lorain, Medina, Summit and Portage from 1 p.m. through 7 a.m.
 Monday.

 After this weekend, temperatures will slowly warm as we begin the new work week, with highs nearing 32° by Tuesday.